 More information please contact School Financial Services, Department of Education and Training, PO Box 15033, City East, Qld, 4002 or phone 1800 248 997

 B. Textbook and Resource Allowance - Available for all secondary students.
-Parents do not apply - the allowance is claimed by the school on behalf of parents.
+Parents do not apply - the school claims the allowance on behalf of parents.

 C. Conveyance Allowance - Queensland Transport – must be claimed by the 31st December of the current year.
 For students who reside more than 4.8km (Secondary) or 3.2km (Primary) from the nearest State school with the required year level.